What you need to know about dimensional weight pricing

 Dimensional Weight: Dimensional weight takes into account the length, width, and height of a package, which is then divided by a relevant dimensional factor.
 What dimensional weight determines is the package density, or how much space it will occupy during shipping.
 So the cubic weight is calculated (length x width x height), and this number is divided by the dimensional factor.

 Once the weight is calculated and rounded off, you’ll need to compare the dimensional weight with the actual weight.

-At times, you may have a package where the dimensional weight (or ‘dim’ weight as we like to say!) is greater than the actual weight (for example, a giant teddy bear probably weighs a pound or two, but takes up a lot more space than it weighs.)
-On the other hand, you may have a package where the dim weight is less than the actual weight…for example, a KitchenAid mixer.
+At times, you may have a package where the dimensional weight (or ‘DIM’ weight) is greater than the actual weight.
+For example, a giant teddy bear probably weighs a pound or two but takes up much more space than it weighs.
+On the other hand, you may have a package where the DIM weight is less than the actual weight, such as a KitchenAid mixer.

 In cases where dimensional weight is less than the actual weight, the actual weight of the product is applied, and the sender is billed for that weight.

-So you can see areas where dim weight pricing is good for ecommerce retailers, and also where it’s not so good.
+So you can see areas where DIM weight pricing is good for ecommerce retailers and where it’s not so good.

-No matter your product mix or package weights, you’ll want to align your shipping packaging in a way that keeps dim weight pricing low but still protects your products and looks appealing.
-Don’t make your packages awkward sizes and, if you must use larger boxes, try to ship complete with multi-item orders to get your best deal!
-Never has product packaging been so important to fulfillment.
+No matter your product mix or package weights, you’ll want to align your shipping packaging to keep DIM weight pricing low while protecting your products.
+Don’t make your packages awkward sizes.
+If you must use larger boxes, try to ship complete with multi-item orders to get your best deal!
+Never has product packaging been so crucial to fulfillment.